Support is growing to invoke a rarely used Constitutional provision to try to force Trump from power.

 Another psychiatrist Allen Frances, is coming out next month with his own book, Twilight of American Sanity: A Psychiatrist Analyzes the Age of Trump, in which he suggests that the president is suffering from narcissistic personality disorder, a recognized mental illness.

-Is it likely that Trump would ever be removed via this path?
+Is Trump really that vulnerable to ouster?
 Probably not, at least not right now.
 It would likely take an extraordinary incident involving Trump to push VP Pence or members of Trump’s cabinet to invoke the 25th amendment.
-And Trump seems to be hedging against such a possibility by constantly stoking support among his base.
+And Trump seems to be hedging against such a possibility by constantly stoking support from his base.

 Polls show that a hefty majority of Republicans – 75% or more – still support the president, warts and all.
 And Trump’s latest bow to his generals in Afghanistan has shored up support in his cabinet.
 Most are Trumps appointees anyway, and exhibit strong loyalty to the president.